• Art magazine

 Landscape painting with acrylic paints

-Many years ago I used acrylic paints myself.
-Finally, frustrated with the quick drying time of the colors I started using oils.
-But as a beginner, acrylic paints were ideal for acquiring comprehensive painting knowledge.
-There are also additives for acrylic paints that delay the drying time a little.
+Many years ago, I used acrylic paints for the first time.
+Frustrated by their quick drying time, I eventually switched to oils.
+But as a beginner, acrylics were excellent for acquiring comprehensive painting skills.
+There are also additives for acrylic paints that can slow down the drying time.

-The Draw Paint Academy has been an excellent point of contact for beginners and newcomers in the field of painting for many years. countless great tutorials and instructions for prospective artists on both their homepage, as well as in online courses and on YouTube ( @drawpaTacademy )
+the Draw Paint Academy has been an excellent resource for beginners and newcomers to the field of painting.
+They offer countless great tutorials and guides for aspiring artists, both on their website and in online courses, as well as on YouTube ( @drawpaintacademy ) and Instagram.

 b.
-Oil paints: for masters the medium of choice
+Oil paints: The medium of choice for masters

-For various reasons, professional artists use oil paints most frequently:
+For various reasons, professional artists most often use oil paints:

 • They are flexible.
-With color thinners and more oil, you can drastically change the drying time and consistency of your color.
-This allows you to use the glaze, mix and slide, in addition to other painting methods.
+By using paint thinner and adding more oil, you can drastically change the drying time and consistency of your paint.
+This allows you to use glazing, glazing, mixing, and sliding techniques, among others.

-• Art collectors seem oil paintings higher than acrylic images (of course there are exceptions).
+• Art collectors seem oil paintings more highly than acrylic paintings (there are, of course, exceptions).

-Oil painting is ideal for the conventional painting methods of former painters.
-I advise you to push oil painting a little when you think it is too demanding.
+Oil painting is perfectly suited to the conventional painting methods of earlier painters.
+I advise you to postpone oil painting for a while if you find it too demanding.

-In oil painting there are a few separate "rules" that you have to take to heart; The rest is similar to acrylic painting.
+Oil painting has a few special "rules" that must be followed; the rest is similar to acrylic painting.

-If you are worried about the strong solvents that are used in oil painting, such as turpentine, you should deal with odorless solvents.
-It makes oil painting much more attractive.
-You should also deal with water -based oils.
+If you're concerned about the strong solvents used in oil painting, such as turpentine, you should look into odorless solvents.
+This makes oil painting much more appealing.
+You should also consider water-based oils.

-Oil colors are best suited for paintings in old styles such as romance, realism or the renaissance
+Oil paints are best suited for paintings in old styles such as Romanticism, Realism, or the Renaissance

-suited for paintings in old styles such as romanticism, realism or renaissance
+Oil paints are best suited for paintings in old styles such as Romanticism, Realism, or the Renaissance.

 Floral oil painting with intense colors and brilliant contrasts